-Job Submission Description Language (JSDL) is an open standard developed by the Open Grid Forum (OGF) [7] envisioned to be a middleware independent standard for specifying a Grid job.
-Providing an open standard allows a user to take her job description and submit it to any middleware that supports the standard.
-In addition, there also exist translators that translate a job description from JSDL to the description language supported by a specific middleware.
-For example the JSLD to JDL (Job Description Language) translator.
+Job Submission Description Language (JSDL) is an open standard developed by the Open Grid Forum (OGF) [8] envisioned to be a middleware independent standard for specifying Grid jobs.
+Providing an open standard, it allows a user to take her job description and submit it to any middleware that supports the standard.
+In addition, there exist translators that translate a job description from JSDL to the description language supported by a specific middleware, i.e. a JSLD to JDL (Job Description Language) translator.
+JDL is the description language used by the gLite middleware.